dell/dellemc-openmanage-ansible-modules/README.md

 - To view the documentation for a module, use the command ```ansible-doc```.
 For example,
     ```$ ansible-doc dellemc.openmanage.<module-name>```

+## SSL Certificate Validation
+**By default, SSL certificate validation is enabled in all modules to enforce secure communication.**

+### Enable SSL certificate validation
+To enable SSL certificate validation, perform the following steps:
+  * Generate and upload the custom or organizational CA signed certificates on the iDRACs, OpenManage Enterprise, and OpenManage Enterprise-Modular, as required.
+    * For iDRAC, see the section “SSL server certificates” in the “Integrated Dell Remote Access Controller User’s Guide”.
+    * For OpenManage Enterprise, see the section “Security Certificates” in the “OpenManage Enterprise User’s Guide”.
+    * For OpenManage Enterprise-Modular Edition, see the section “Managing certificates” in the “OpenManage Enterprise-Modular Edition for PowerEdge MX7000 Chassis User's Guide”.
+  * After you have uploaded the custom or organizational CA signed certificate to iDRAC or OME or OME-M, you must have the CA file or bundle available on your Ansible controller.
+For example, copy the CA file or bundle in the following path: /usr/share/ssl-certs/
+    > **_NOTE_**: Ensure that the user running the Ansible modules has permission to access the certificate file or bundle.
+  * In your playbook, set the ca_path argument to the file path of your custom or organization CA certificate file or bundle.
+    ```ca_path: /usr/share/ssl-certs/ca-cert.pem```

+### Ignore SSL certificate validation
+It is common to run a test environment without a proper SSL certificate configuration.
+To disable the certificate validation for a module, set the validate_certs module argument to ```False``` in the playbook.

 ## LICENSE
 This project is licensed under GPL-3.0 License.
 See the [COPYING](https://github.com/dell/dellemc-openmanage-ansible-modules/tree/collections/COPYING.md) for more information.